-How do colleges calculate GPA in the admissions process?
+What is a weighted GPA and how is that different from an unweighted GPA?
+How do colleges calculate your GPA in high school in the admissions process?
 Some students take courses that “weigh” more than others, which can boost their GPA and their class rank.
 But how do colleges treat these different weights when they read your application?

 Colleges want the weighted GPA to reflect your class rank, as well as the relative rigor of your high school course load.
 But they will not use this weighted GPA in comparing you with other applicants.